parsley42/ruby-awstools/README.md

 ## Variable Expansion

-One of the features that makes `ruby-awstools` powerful is it's variable expansion functionality, allowing centralized configuration data to be retrieved from the central YAML file, CloudFormation template outputs, DNS, etc.
+One of the features that makes `ruby-awstools` powerful is it's use of templates with variable expansion functionality, allowing centralized configuration data to be retrieved from the cloudconfig.yaml file, CloudFormation template outputs, DNS, and provided parameters.

 ### Parameters